aishwxryag/Food-Delivery-System/README.md

 ## Overview

-The **Food Delivery System** is designed to streamline the process of ordering, managing, and delivering food.
+The **Food Delivery System** is designed to streamline the process of ordering food by users and managing food by restaurants.
 It supports multiple roles:
 - **Users**: Browse restaurants, place orders, and track delivery status.
 - **Restaurants**: Manage menus and process orders.
-- **Delivery Personnel**: Accept and deliver orders.

 ---

 ## Features

-- **User Account Management**: Sign up, log in, and manage profiles.
 - **Restaurant Management**: Add/edit menus, process orders, and manage availability.
 - **Order Management**: Real-time order tracking for users and delivery personnel.
-- **Payment Integration**: Secure payment handling.
-- **Feedback System**: Ratings and reviews for restaurants.

 ---